openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 - Menu > Settings > Device settings > Mode settings > Quiet > Signal > Sound Menu > Settings > Device settings > Mode settings > Quiet > Volume > 0 (remove all bars)
 - Menu > Modes > Signal mode > Quiet

-As standards all alarms will be silent allowing AAPS to confirm if alarm is not relevant for the user.
+By default all alarms will be silent allowing AAPS to confirm if alarm is not relevant for the user.
 If alarms are not confirmed by AAPS volume will rise (first beep, then vibration).

 Insight pumps with newer firmware vibrate once bolus is delivered via a bluetooth device (i.e. AAPS issuing SMB or delayed bolus for TBR emulation).
 Vibration cannot be deactivated.
-Older pumps are not vibrating in this cases.
+Older pumps are not vibrating in these cases.